 Our business and affairs are managed under the direction of our Board, which is composed of nine directors.
-Our Certificate of Incorporation ('Charter') provides that, subject to the rights provided by our Certificate of Designation (as defined and described below), the authorized number of directors may be changed only by approval of 66 2/3% of the directors present at a meeting at which a quorum is present.
-Our Charter also provides that our Board will be divided into three classes of directors, with the classes as nearly equal in number as possible.
+Our Certificate of Incorporation (the Certificate of Incorporation" or "COI") provides that, subject to the rights provided by our Certificate of Designation (as defined and described below), the authorized number of directors may be changed only by approval of 66 2/3% of the directors present at a meeting at which a quorum is present.
+Our COI also provides that our Board will be divided into three classes of directors, with the classes as nearly equal in number as possible.
 At each Annual Meeting of Shareholders, a class of directors will be elected for a three-year term to succeed the class whose term is then expiring.